 As the city’s edge gives way to the suburban settings, our lifestyles are marked by a myriad of ever-changing factors intertwined deeply within the merging of old and new ideals.
 Paul Gazzola

-PROJECTS OF THE EVERYDAY is OSCA’s ongoing commissioning program that engages artists and the community in innovative spaces of making and experimentation.
+PROJECTS OF THE EVERYDAY (POTE) is OSCA’s ongoing commissioning program that seeds, develops and presents artist-led projects in a model responsive to community.
+By positioning artists in direct contact with local participants, POTE engages the community in innovative spaces of creativity, making, experimentation and inclusive outcomes.

-PROJECTS OF THE EVERYDAY simultaneously seeds, develops and presents artist-led projects in a model responsive to local ideas and situations and includes a series of walks, films, installations, music events, community and artist forums, talks and workshops.
+PROJECTS OF THE EVERYDAY offers innovative South Australian artists long term support to research, create and present participatory projects in the suburb where they live.
+This OSSA funded initiative simultaneously seeds, develops and presents artist-led projects in a model responsive to local ideas and situations.
+Works have included a series of community walks, installations, music events, public forums, artist talks and workshops.